 For remote learning please click the button below.

-During Summer 1, the young learners will continue to expand their skills and knowledge in a variety of fun and stimulating ways.
+For Spring 1, the young learners will continue to expand their knowledge and skills in a wide variety of fun and exciting ways.

 In Literacy, the children will be writing a character description of P. T. Barnum as he approaches the Circus ring for the first time.

 In Maths, Year 4 will continue their multiplication and division learning before moving onto perimeter.

 In Guided Reading, our book of the half term is ‘The Wyrmstooth Crown’.

 In Science, the chemists will be working to escape the CSI Laboratory!
 In order to accomplish this, they will be learning about the three states of matter (solids, liquids and gasses) and applying this knowledge to the Water Cycle.